 9. Compost clothes made from natural fibers.

 If your clothes are made from natural materials, like cotton, hemp, linen, or silk, you can actually compost them.
 Just cut the clothing into small pieces and remove any buttons, zippers, or non-natural elements.
+Try to verify that the clothing was made with non-toxic dyes before composting.

 Keep in mind that this only works if the clothes are 100% natural, however.
 Don’t try to compost something that’s 70% cotton and 30% polyester, as polyester is a synthetic fiber.
 Also, if you use a residential composting service, make sure they accept textiles, as not all do.